Stuyk/altv-athena-docs/documentation/general/faq.md

 ```

 If you made local changes you will need to either commit them or stash them before changing branches.

-## What about mods?

-alt:V actively supports mods.
-However, Athena is built with vanilla GTA:V in mind and will not be adding additional mods and data unless it benefits the gamemode.
-Mods are supported, there just will not be supported provided by the Athena main developer.

 ## What is Ares?